-A Point of Discharge Report Form (LPOD) will provide you with information on where your property is to legally discharge into Council's drainage system.
+A Legal Point of Discharge (LPoD) report will provide you with information on where your property is to legally discharge into Council's drainage system.

 You can be provided with information about:

 - Drainage assessments